Jon Gruden resigns as Raiders coach over unearthed offensive emails - NewsBreak

 The emails were discovered in a workplace misconduct investigation into the Washington Football Team but ended up costing Gruden his job when they also showed Gruden denounced the drafting of a gay player and the tolerance of players protesting during the playing of the national anthem among other issues.

 Gruden apologized for his “insensitive remarks” about Smith, saying they were made out of frustration over the 2011 lockout.
-But the latest emails sent from between 2011-18 when Gruden was an analyst for ESPN show his use of derogatory language went well beyond that.
+But the latest emails sent from between 2011-18 when Gruden was an analyst for ESPN show his use of derogatory language went well beyond that.8 tailgate grilling ideas for the ultimate party food

 A league source confirms the accuracy of the emails and said they were sent to the Raiders last week.
 The person spoke on condition of anonymity because the league hasn’t made the emails public.